engmaths/emat30008/basics/bouncing.md

    3. Commit with a meaningful message using `git commit -m 'meaningful message'`

-5. When you're done working on any particular machine (or every now and again) use `git push` to send your changes to the git repoistory on your hosting service (e.g. bitbucket).
+5. When you're done working on any particular machine (or every now and again) use `git push` to send your changes to the git repository on your hosting service (e.g. bitbucket).

 6. As you're going along write a report including your findings (and figures).